Teaching in Schools

 Schools in the UK fall into two main categories: the government-funded, state-maintained sector (‘state’ or ‘maintained’ schools) and the independent sector, funded by fees and sometimes charitable foundations (known as ‘public’ or ‘private’ schools).
 Over 90% of UK children are educated in state schools.
 Most state-maintained schools are all-ability comprehensive schools, but a few are grammar schools that select pupils according to performance in the 11+ exam.

 Most schools in England are academies.
-These are independent, state-funded schools, which receive their funding directly from central government, rather than through a local authority.
+These schools receive their funding directly from central government, rather than through a local authority.
 Although the day-to-day running of the school remains with the head teacher, they are overseen by individual charitable bodies called academy trusts and may be part of an academy chain.
 They have more freedom than other state schools over their finances and curriculum, and do not need to follow national pay and conditions for teachers (though many do).

 Compulsory education in the UK runs from age four or five (depending on the region) to age 16.
 Most young people remain in education, apprenticeships or training until the age of 18.
 Though a few independent schools and academies accept pupils between ages four to 18, most children attend a primary school until age 11 and then a secondary school from 11-16 or 18.
 In some parts of the country nine to 13 year-olds attend middle schools, a pattern echoed in the independent sector where preparatory or prep schools typically take pupils to age 13.